Reano

 Labels over icons alone.
 AR and recolouring assumed a visual literacy our users didn't have.
 Adding text labels was a small change with an outsized impact on user confidence and clarity.

 Proper onboarding.
-Adding onboarding screens, then creating a step by step flow guided by tooltips gave users an immediate, familiar anchor before any technical features appeared — lowering the barrier to engagement without reducing what the app could do.
+Adding onboarding screens, then creating a step by step flow guided by tooltips gave users an immediate, familiar anchor before any technical features appeared which lowered the barrier to engagement without reducing what the app could do.

 The Reflection

 Reano pushed me to design for users who weren't like me or my team.
-Most of us were comfortable with technology and design — our early assumptions showed it.
+Most of us were comfortable with technology; our early assumptions showed it.
 Getting in front of real users who had never used AR before recalibrated everything.